Climate Action Plan 2.0 Background

-Staff are working with Eugene Climate Collaborative partners to identify their commitments to address climate change and will capture those in the CAP 2.0 document.
+Staff worked with Eugene Climate Collaborative partners to identify their commitments to address climate change and included those commitments in the CAP 2.0 document.

 For the video of the Equity Panel Work Session Presentation to City Council on June 17, 2019 click here.